Minimal Piecewise Linear Cones in $\mathbb{R}^{4}$: Eliminating candidates

 \end{proof}

-Finally a direct calculation in the surface evolver \cite{BrakkeSurface} shows $T_9$ is not minimizing.
-Since no maneuvers were needed beyond refining and iterating 'go' it cannot be that $T_9$ has local the minimizing structure we wanted.
+Finally a direct calculation in the surface evolver \cite{BrakkeSurface} shows $T_9$ is not minimal.
+Since no maneuvers were needed beyond refining and iterating 'go' it cannot be that $T_9$ has local the minimal structure we wanted.
 We suspect that there is a geometric obstruction either to constructing $C_{10}$ or partition $T_9$.

-\begin{theorem} There are precisely five piecewise linear three dimensional cones in $\mathbb{R}^4$. \end{theorem} \begin{proof} In the last section we classified all possible candidates and in this section we eliminated the candidates that have not been shown to be minimizing in the literature. \end{proof}
+\begin{theorem} There are precisely five piecewise linear three-dimensional minimal cones in $\mathbb{R}^4$.
+They are the three induced by taking the product of $\mathbb{R}$ with minimal cones in $\mathbb{R}^3$ and two with zero-dimensional singularity.
+They are the following:\\ (1) The cone over the 2-skeleton of the 4-simplex.\\ (2) The cone over the 2-skeleton of the hypercube. \end{theorem} \begin{proof} In the last section we classified all possible candidates and in this section we eliminated all but five candidates, which have been demonstrated to be minimal by earlier results. \cite{Brakke1991}\cite{LawlorMorgan94} \end{proof}